 - Too much of an enzyme called transaminase in your blood

-In a self-administration study, 56 patients with HAE treated themselves with FIRAZYR.
-The safety profile of FIRAZYR was about the same, regardless of whether patients gave the injection themselves or had it done by a healthcare professional.
+In a self-administration study, 56 people with HAE treated themselves with FIRAZYR.
+The safety profile of FIRAZYR was about the same, regardless of whether people gave the injection themselves or had it done by a healthcare professional.

 Tiredness, drowsiness and dizziness have been reported following the use of FIRAZYR.
 If any of these occur, do not drive a car, use machinery or do anything that needs you to be alert.